Diagnosis of Autoimmune Hepatitis

 What tests do doctors use to diagnose autoimmune hepatitis?

-Your doctor may order one or more blood tests to help diagnose autoimmune hepatitis.
+Your doctor may order one or more blood tests to look for signs of autoimmune hepatitis or other liver diseases.
 A health care professional will take a blood sample from you and send the sample to a lab.
-Your doctor will use blood tests to look for evidence of autoimmune hepatitis.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases